Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 - How can I challenge myself to develop that skill further?

-- What is one thing you think I can improve on?
+- What is one thing I can improve on?

-Mentoring circles are similar to group mentoring, and they involved employees of all levels within the company.
+Mentoring circles are similar to group mentoring, and they involve employees of all levels within the company.

-The facilitator oversees the group and will schedule sessions, answer questions, and make sure mentors are prepared.
+The facilitator oversees the group and will schedule sessions, answer questions, and ensure mentors are prepared.
 Overall, the facilitator takes some of the pressure from the mentor with the administrative aspects of mentorships.

 Below are a few discussion topics that can be used for mentoring circles: